Sorry, you need to enable JavaScript to visit this website.

 The Blue Planet Foundation (Kék Bolygó Alapítvány) provides scholarships for students participating in higher education programmes related to

 The researcher scholarship programme for PhD students (PhD ösztöndíjprogram Chilében) aims to provide financial support to talented PhD students who are carrying out scientific work on water protection or other topics related to nature conservation, climate change, sustainability or green innovation to participate in the research project of the Centre for Climate and Resilience Research.
 The aim is to understand earth systems, study water security in the long term and increase resilience in Chile.
-The application for the scholarship has terminated.
-The available scholarship was about EUR 5 775 (HUF 2.3 million per student for 5 months).
+In 2023, the available scholarship was HUF 2.31 million per student for 5 months (about EUR 5 920).

 Mathias Corvinus Collegium – Climate Policy Institution scholarship

-Another scholarship programme (Mathias Corvinus Collegium – Klímapolitikai Intézet Ösztöndíjprogram) aims to provide opportunity to 3 students in the above-mentioned topics to participate in the courses of other higher education institutions at home or abroad.
+Another scholarship programme (Mathias Corvinus Collegium – Klímapolitikai Intézet Ösztöndíjprogram) aims to provide an opportunity to 3 students in the above-mentioned topics to participate in the courses of other higher education institutions at home or abroad.
 They supported various fields such as (law, economics, engineering, natural sciences, economics, media, political science, arts etc.).
-The application for the scholarship has terminated.
-The available scholarship was about net EUR 9 375 (HUF 3.7 million per student for 3 months).
+In 2023, the available scholarship was net HUF 3.75 million per student for 3 months (about net EUR 9 615).

 Fontus water and environmental scholarship